penguince/project-two/README.md

-## SetupA React application for creating and studying flashcard decks.
+## Setup a React application for creating and studying flashcard decks.